 So where does this leave us?
 Can we start deep-frying Mars® bars without a murmur of conscience?
 Er, no. Even if saturated fat in itself isn't bad for your heart (and the authors are calling for more detailed research to look specifically into this), all fats are high in calories, and too much of them in your diet means you are almost bound to put on weight.
 Nobody is arguing that being obese doesn't have risks - type 2 diabetes, and yes, heart disease and stroke.

 This research isn't saying that eating saturated fat is good for you, just that it may not be worse for your heart than eating the same number of calories in unsaturated fat.

 What's more, most of the other healthy eating messages still apply.
 Doctors had already been recommending a 'Mediterranean diet' for years before a major study last year showed that a Mediterranean diet supplemented by nuts or olive oil could cut the risk of heart attack by almost a third.
 (3)

 The people in this study who cut their risk of heart attack were eating everything in moderation - apart from vegetables, where a 'the more, the better' rule applies.
 You need the 'whole package' of balanced healthy eating - the diet used in this study included three servings a week of nuts, five portions a day of fruit and veg, three portions a week of fish (especially oily fish), four tablespoons a day of olive oil, less than one serving a day of red meat and limited pastries, cakes, butter, spread fats and fizzy drinks.
 The only element of this diet that has been called into question is the olive oil.

-Am I changing my diet on the basis of this week's headlines?
+Am I changing my diet on the basis of the latest headlines?
 Categorically not.